MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Human factors affecting the most prevalent threats

 Regarding \textit{security self-efficacy}, the study reported in \cite{manfredi2021} proved that reports with actionable mitigations (explanations and operational snippets) increase accuracy and speed of correction, and reduce the need for external research.
 The authors also stated that such reports can “improve both the knowledge and skills” of administrators, thereby reducing the risk of systematic misconfigurations due to incorrect assumptions or errors in configuration tasks.

-\paragraph{Emotional factors.} Frustation and shame emerged as the main emotional factors affecting misconfiguration.
+\paragraph{Affective factors.} Frustration and shame emerged as the main affective factors affecting misconfiguration.
 The study by Rahmati et al. \cite{hasan2025} revealed that Wi-Fi configuration interfaces may cause significantly higher \textit{frustration} levels, due to repetitive errors and confusing configuration steps.
 These problems lead users to adopt insecure shortcuts or bypass essential security controls, thereby increasing the likelihood of misconfigurations.
 The study reported in \cite{renaud2021shame} revealed that \textit{shame} emerged as a factor influencing the willingness to disclose and address security errors, thereby indirectly contributing to the persistence of misconfigurations.

 \paragraph{Social and Organizational factors.}

 \textit{Lack of communication} can be a crucial factor for misconfiguration.
 For example, in \cite{renaud2021shame}, the authors found that shame is associated with misconfiguration errors because it can hinder internal communication, leading to delays or omissions in reporting, thereby turning an isolated error into a systemic vulnerability.
 The same study highlights that shame-based responses within organizations foster a \textit{lack of trust}: employees who feel monitored or publicly blamed after an incident perceive diminished credibility, while managers become more suspicious and controlling.
 This mutual erosion of trust limits an open dialogue and collaborative problem-solving, exacerbating the persistence and recurrence of configuration errors.